Anna/Hannah means ‘grace’ or ‘favor‘. She is identified as the daughter of Phan’u-el

 The Presentation of Jesus in the Temple, by James Tissot

-Mary and Joseph are there at the Temple because they have brought their newborn son Jesus for the customary ceremony.
-After the birth of a male child, the mother was ritually unclean for seven days and had to remain at home for a further thirty-three after which, on the fortieth day, a purification sacrifice had to be offered (see Leviticus 12:2-8).
+After the birth of a male child, the mother was ritually unclean for seven days and had to remain at home for a further thirty-three days after which, on the fortieth day, a purification sacrifice had to be offered (see Leviticus 12:2-8).

 What happened when she saw Jesus?